-Sampling Frequency Justification: The department has determined that previously established sampling and reporting frequency was not sufficient to characterize the facility's effluent and be protective of water quality, therefore sampling and reporting frequency was increased to monthly.
-Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: The department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.